This article has links to products and services we love, which we may make commission from.

 If Scotland gets a decent dump of snow, Glenshee is one of four ski centres in the country, making this town in Perthshire a possible winter holiday destination.

-The town is famous for its old Flax Mills buildings, which can be seen during the Cargill’s Leap River Ericht walk from the Blairgowrie Riverside.
+The town is famous for its old Flax Mills buildings, seen during the Cargill’s Leap River Ericht walk from the Blairgowrie Riverside.

 We dined at the Dalmore Inn & Restaurant.
 The food was great, and the staff were super friendly.